RodneyCamilo/docs/README.md

 # docs

-PDF Embedding Attacks
+/// PDF Embedding Attacks
-Leonora Tindall 2018/08/04

 PDF, or Portable Document Format, is an incredibly complex file format, governed by many standards and semi-standards.
 Like HTML and CSS, it was primarily designed for document layout and presentation.
 Also like HTML and CSS, it has been augmented with a JavaScript engine and document API that allows programmers to turn PDF documents into applications - or vehicles for malware.

-Embedding Files in PDF Documents
+/// Embedding Files in PDF Documents

 It’s very easy to embed any kind of file in a PDF document.
 Every document includes the EmbeddedFiles name tree, along with support for collections of files, known as portfolios.